Honey oat bread is a lightly sweet and oh-so-comforting loaf of bread perfect for toast and sandwiches.

 This recipe results in two approximately 1 pound loaves.
 Eat one and freeze the other.

-Simply place cooked and cooled loaves into airtight bags and freeze.
+Simply wrap cooked and cooled loaves in plastic wrap or place into airtight bags and freeze.

 Alternatively, slice the bread and freeze slices in airtight bags.
 Freezing slices allows you to just grab what you need instead of an entire loaf at one time.